sassoftware/grafana-esp-plugin/README.md

 ### Examples

-Some SAS Event Stream Processing Studio examples include Grafana dashboards:
+Some SAS Event Stream Processing Studio examples include Grafana dashboards.

+**_NOTE:_** The dashboards have been created using a standalone version of ESP running in the same namespace as ESP.
+If you are using a different environment, like Viya, you will need to recreate the queries becasue the connection URLs will differ.

 1. In SAS Event Stream Processing Studio, click ![Help](img/icon-helpmenu.png "Help") on any page and select **Examples**.